appliedfm/coq-vsu-int63/README.md

 ## Using the C library

-The C library is installed to the path specified by `vsu -I`.
+The C library is installed to the path given by `vsu -I`.
 For example:

 ```console
 tcarstens@pop-os:~/formal_methods/coq-vsu-int63$ tree `vsu -I`